 The Learning Resources Center can provide programs, transparencies, signs, photography, and special productions.
-Slide programs can be produced from scripts provided by those requesting programs.
+Slide tape programs can be developed for instructional and informational purposes.
 A variety of resources, such as original art work, book or magazine pictures or lettered show cards, are available.
 Photography can be requested for slide presentations.
 Transparency programs can be produced by the thermal process.
 Transparency presentations can be produced only from original art work, hand, machine and pressed type lettering.
 Special productions can be requested for work such as the design of brochure covers, certificate lettering, charts, graphs, and bulletin boards.